scan-team/scan-platform-test/README.md

 1. You need to set up an [auth0](https://auth0.com/) tenant and a Single Page Application.
 Please refer to the [documentation](https://auth0.com/docs) provided by auth0 for the detail instruction.

-2. Copy `.env.sample` to `.env` and edit it property.
+2. Copy `.env.sample` to `.env` and edit it properly.
 Especially, you need to specify the correct auth0 variables.
+3. Copy `scan-reverse-proxy/conf.d/nginx.conf.example` to `scan-reverse-proxy/conf.d/nginx.conf` and edit it properly.
+4. Copy `docker-compose.yml.example` to `docker-compose.yml` and edit it properly.

 ### Start up